MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

 ## Add the app to Microsoft Teams app catalog

 As the settings are defined, you can now add the app to Microsoft Teams.
-To start with, browse to the **Apps** page in the Power Apps maker portal and find the app that you have created and select More options **…**.
+To start with, browse to the **Apps** page in the Power Apps maker portal and find the app that you've created and select More options **…**.

 To add the app to Teams, select **Add to Teams**.